Tegan Jovanka: Television

-Despite her strong front, however, her adventures with the Doctor, both thrilling and terrifying, eventually take a psychological toll.
+After being left behind in Heathrow at the end of Time-Flight, she returns to the TARDIS a year later in the next adventure Arc of Infinity (in the interim the Doctor and Nyssa have been travelling together, according to the audio adventures).
+During the events of The Five Doctors she is summoned to Gallifrey's Death Zone where she meets the First Doctor, Second Doctor.
+Third Doctor, as well as Susan Foreman, Brigadier Lethbridge-Stewart and Sarah Jane Smith.
+Despite her strong front, her adventures with the Doctor, both thrilling and terrifying, eventually take a psychological toll.
 She is deeply upset by the death of Adric in Earthshock.
-After being left behind in Heathrow due to a misunderstanding at the end of Time-Flight, she returns to the TARDIS in the next adventure Arc of Infinity, which is set about a year later in Earth time (Although the Doctor and Nyssa have been depicted having several adventures in that time frame in the audio adventures).
-During that period, Tegan had worked as a stewardess, but had been subsequently fired.
 Soon after, she is once again possessed by the alien intelligence known as the Mara.
-Eventually, the carnage surrounding the events of Resurrection of the Daleks proves too much and she bids an emotional good-bye to both the Doctor and Turlough in 1984 London.
+Eventually, the carnage surrounding the events of Resurrection of the Daleks proves too much and she bids an emotional good-bye to both the Doctor and Turlough in the London of 1984.

-Tegan Jovanka is one of the few companions of the classic series to be seen to have an extended family.
+Tegan is one of the few companions of the classic series whose family are shown on screen.
 She had an Australian aunt in the UK named Vanessa (Dolore Whiteman).
-In Logopolis it is said that Tegan's father owned an Australian farm.
+In Logopolis, it is said that Tegan's father owned an Australian farm.
 Tegan's English maternal grandfather Andrew Verney (Frederick Hall) was a local historian who had a cottage in the English village of Little Hodcombe in The Awakening, and her cousin Colin Frazer (Alastair Cumming) lived in Brisbane but was terrorised by Omega whilst back-packing in Amsterdam during Arc of Infinity.

+Between her departure in 1984 and her cameo return in 2022, Tegan is frequently referenced.
+The Fifth Doctor sees an illusory image of her during his regeneration into the Sixth in The Caves of Androzani (1984).
+The Sixth Doctor refers to her inThe Twin Dilemma (1985) and Attack of the Cybermen (1985).
+She is mentioned by Tenth Doctor when he meets the Fifth Doctor in Time Crash.
+In The Sarah Jane Adventures serial Death of the Doctor (2010), Sarah Jane Smith mentions knowing that Tegan has been a campaigner for the rights of Aboriginal Australians.
+The twelfth Doctor mentions her in The Crimson Horror (2013).

-Tegan appeared in "The Power of the Doctor" celebrating the BBC Centenary, alongside the returning former companion Ace and the Thirteenth Doctor portrayed by Jodie Whittaker in her final outing as The Doctor.
+While investigating the mysterious disappearances of scientists in The Power of the Doctor (2022), Tegan and fellow former companion Ace encounter the Thirteenth Doctor portrayed by Jodie Whittaker as well as current and former companions Ian Chesterton, Jo Grant, Mel Bush, Yasmin Khan, Graham O'Brien and Dan Lewis.
+Both Tegan and Ace are briefly reunited with their respective incarnations of the Doctor.

-Other mentions
+Other media

-An illusory image of Tegan is seen during the Fifth Doctor's regeneration into the Sixth in The Caves of Androzani (1984).

-In The Twin Dilemma and Attack of the Cybermen (1985), The Sixth Doctor calls his companion Peri 'Tegan', which leads into Peri telling the Doctor that he has called her 'Tegan' amongst many other names.

-In the 2007 Children in Need special episode "Time Crash", the Tenth Doctor asks his fifth incarnation if he is still travelling with Tegan in his own relative timeline.

-In The Sarah Jane Adventures two-parter Death of the Doctor (2010), Tegan is mentioned as having campaigned for the rights of Indigenous Australians.

-In "The Crimson Horror" (2013), the Eleventh Doctor tells Clara Oswald that he spent a long time trying to get a "gobby Australian" to Heathrow Airports.
-A scream is then heard, and he says "Brave heart, Clara."

-A 2020 short published to the official Doctor Who YouTube channel and titled "Farewell, Sarah Jane", written by then-former Doctor Who showrunner Russell T. Davies, revealed that Tegan was in a relationship with fellow traveller Nyssa.